StackZero

 At this point, when running, you should have a paused terminal, and on key pressing, a thread will be launched and the shellcode executed.

-I suggest analysing the behaviour using a debugger such as xdbg.
+I suggest analysing the behaviour using a debugger such as Xdbg.

 Further Readings